eclipse-vertx/vertx-codegen/README.md

 )
 ```

-### Data object POJOs
+==== `@DataObject` annotated types

 A `@DataObject` annotated type is a Java class with the only purpose to be a container for data.

-These data objects are converted to and from `JsonObject` (unlike a generic `JsonCodec` that can convert to more types) using a
-generated `JsonEncoder`/`JsonDecoder`/`JsonCodec` converter class by codegen, under the following conditions:
+They can be converted back and forth Json using the generated `JsonEncoder`/`JsonDecoder`/`JsonCodec`.

+A codec instance is automatically generated for each annotated data object class:

-* The codec implements the `JsonDecoder` interface when:
+* The codec implements the `JsonDecoder` interface when the annotated type
-  - The annotated type is concrete and has a constructor with the `io.vertx.core.json.JsonObject` argument.
-This
+- has a `io.vertx.core.json.JsonObject` constructor
-    constructor is used in `decode()` method
-  - The annotated type is an interface or an abstract class and has
-    `public static [DataObjectType] decode(io.vertx.core.json.JsonObject value)` method.
-This constructor is
+- is an interface or an abstract class with a `public static [DataObjectType] decode(io.vertx.core.json.JsonObject value)` method
-    used in `decode()` method
-  - The annotated type generates the converter (`@DataObject(generateConverter = true)`), has an empty constructor and is concrete.
+- generates the converter, i.e `@DataObject(generateConverter = true)`, has an empty constructor and is concrete
-    The converter `fromJson()` is used in `decode()` method
-* The codec implements the `JsonEncoder` interface if:
+* The codec implements the `JsonEncoder` interface when the annotated type:
-  - The annotated type has `toJson()` method that returns `io.vertx.core.json.JsonObject`.
-This method is
+- has a `io.vertx.core.json.JsonObject toJson()` method
-    used in `encode()` method
-  - The annotated type generates the converter (`@DataObject(generateConverter = true)`).
-The converter
+- generates the converter, i.e `@DataObject(generateConverter = true)`
-    `toJson()` is used in `encode()` method

-If the codegen can generate both encoder and decoder, it generates a complete codec that implements `JsonCodec`
+When both encoder and decoder can be created then a `JsonCodec` interface is generated instead.

-The generated codec is named `[DataObjectType]Converter`.
+The generated codec class is named `[DataObjectType]Converter`.

-You can always override the default converter just applying a codec as explained above.

-Data object converter can be generated with `@DataObject(generateConverter=true)` by Vert.x.
-Such
 Data object conversion recognize the following types as _member_ of any `@DataObject`:

 * the set _`Basic`_
 * these specific types